vinlin24/cs35l-notebooks/week1.md

 **Don't write a big program intended to solve all your problems.**

-Instead, write your application using a collection of tools, each of them relatively simple, each simple and tailored to solve one class of problems really well.
+Instead, write your application using a collection of tools, each of them relatively simple, and each tailored to solve one class of problems really well.

 Languages like JavaScript fall under this category because you build programs out of smaller modules.
 JS itself is definitely not a little language, but instead, users put together small parts of it that individually do its job well to ultimately construct a more complex program.